Yevhenii-Bezeha/challenge/README.md

 ## Roadmap

-Our plans for FlightFinder include the following improvements:
+My plans for FlightFinder include the following improvements:

 - Enhancing the user interface for better usability
 - Expanding the database of available flights
 - Implementing advanced search options and filters
 - Offering flight booking functionality
-- Providing accessibility features for all users

-## 🌟 About Us
+## 🚀 About Me

-We are a team of passionate developers dedicated to creating user-friendly applications that make life easier.
-Our focus is on delivering efficient and reliable solutions for various travel needs.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+I'm a former medical professional who transitioned into a software developer role.
+I bring analytical and problem-solving skills to the table.
+Proficient in Angular, React, and Cypress, with familiarity in Node.js and Electron.
+Fluent in English and currently learning German.
+Committed to continuous learning and teamwork.